pracsol/ModernDiskQueue/README.md

 | Trace/Verbose |  Queue hard delete start and finish.<br/>Session enqueue and dequeue events.<br/>Cross-process lock file creation attempt, failure and success.<br/>Cross-process lock file release.<br/>Queue disposal.<br/>Factory queue access retries (when locked).<br/>Non-critical errors when locking or unlocking queue.|

 \* Only these events get logged by sync API.

-### Sync API

-Some internal warnings and non-critical errors are logged through `PersistentQueue.Log`.
-This defaults to stdout, i.e. `System.Console.WriteLine`, but can be replaced with any `Action<string>`.
-This behavior has not changed from the legacy library.

 ## Removing or Resetting Queues